nabilasiregar/stochastic-simulation/assignment_2/README.md

 If you run the simulation, the csv file be saved under simulation_results folder.

-📊 Reproduce plots and stats that are presented in our report
+📊 Reproduce plots and stats that are presented in our report (❗ You need to run the simulation first)
 ```bash
   python analysis.py
 ```